top of page

 Many people tend to think that because property or assets were left to them in a will that it immediately becomes their after the death of their loved one.
 But this is not always true.

-If the decedent had debt that needs to be paid and their are no funds to pay the decedent's creditors, the courts may demand that the property and all assets be sold in order to pay off the creditors.
+The house does automatically transfer to the heirs or the beneficiary upon the death of the decedent, however, If the decedent had debt that needs to be paid and their are no funds to pay the decedent's creditors, the courts may demand that the house and all assets be sold in order to pay off the creditors.

 If there are any funds remaining after the creditors has been paid, those funds will pass to the beneficiaries and heirs.